samber/slog-multi/README.md

 This library is v0 and follows SemVer strictly.
 On `slog` final release (go 1.21), this library will go v1.

 No breaking changes will be made to exported APIs before v1.0.0.

+⚠️ Use this library carefully, log processing can be very costly (!)

 ## 💡 Usage